 - Poor bladder and bowel control

-A blood test, called triple screen test, done between 14-20 weeks of pregnancy, checks for elevated levels of alpha-fetoprotein (AFP).
+A blood test, called triple screen test and done between 14 to 20 weeks of pregnancy, checks for levels of alpha-fetoprotein (AFP).
 An elevated level of this protein is indicative of a higher risk of neural tube defects.
 When elevated levels of AFP are identified, the doctor recommends an amniocentesis to confirm the diagnosis of NTD.
-Amniocentesis is a process of drawing small portions of the amniotic fluid surrounding the foetus, to check for the various proteins.
-If the FAP is found elevated in this sample, the diagnosis is confirmed.
+Amniocentesis is a process of drawing small portions of the amniotic fluid surrounding the foetus, to check for various proteins.
+If the AFP is found to be elevated in this sample, the diagnosis is confirmed.

 Early detection of neural tube defects can be very helpful in effectively managing it after the baby is born.
 Some of the benefits of early detection are:

-- Preparing the parent: Although the news of their baby having a birth defect can be very difficult for the soon-to-be-parents, early detection of the birth defect can go a long way in preparing them physically, emotionally and financially.
-Counselling sessions can help them understand the risks involved in the pregnancy and in severe forms of NTD like anencephaly, they can be prepared for the loss of their child also.
+- Preparing the parent: Although the news of their baby having a birth defect can be very difficult for the soon-to-be-parents, early detection of the birth defect can go a long way in preparing them physically, emotionally, and financially.
+Counselling sessions can help them understand the risks involved in the pregnancy, and in severe forms of NTD like anencephaly, they can be prepared for the loss of their child, too.

-- Terminating the pregnancy: If the diagnosis of NTD is done during the first few weeks of pregnancy, the parents can discuss with their doctor about the possibilities of terminating the pregnancy at an early stage.
+- Terminating the pregnancy: If the diagnosis of NTD is done early, the parents can discuss with their doctor about the possibilities of terminating the pregnancy at an early stage.

 - Mode of delivery: Once the diagnosis of NTD is made, parents can discuss with their doctor about the chances of having a normal vaginal delivery versus a C-section.

-- Ante-natal care: An awareness about the fact that the baby may require medical assistance soon after birth can help the parents choose the hospital with advanced neo-natal care, to support the baby soon after its birth.
+- Neonatal care: Awareness about the fact that the baby may require medical assistance soon after birth can help the parents choose the hospital with advanced neonatal care, to support the baby soon after its birth.

-- Lack of bowel and bladder control, constipation is some cases
+- Lack of bowel and bladder control; constipation in some cases

 - ‘S’ shaped bend in the spine called scoliosis